ONZU/request/README.md

 ---

 - `localAddress` - local interface to bind for network connections.
+- `family` - IP address family to use when resolving host and hostname.
+Valid values are `4` or `6`.
+When unspecified, both IP v4 and v6 will be used.
 - `proxy` - an HTTP proxy to be used.
 Supports proxy Auth with Basic Auth, identical to support for the `url` parameter (by embedding the auth info in the `uri`)
 - `strictSSL` - if `true`, requires SSL certificates be valid. **Note:** to use your own certificate authority, you need to specify an agent that was created with that CA as an option.
 - `tunnel` - controls the behavior of